deNBI/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 ## How to create K8s Cluster with Kubermatic

+>[!NOTE]
+> ```Since September 2025 major changes to our network infrastructure were introduced.
+The hardware moved to a new datacentre which led to changes in the network environment and therefore to the openstack-environment.
+Since the kubermatic-projects and therefore the k8s-clusters are provisionend in the de.NBI Cloud Berlin this changes affect the way of setting up k8s-infrastructure.
+This introduces a new approach on how to set up specific solutions like the k8s-clusters in the kubermatic user projects.
+Please read the following chapter carefully if you are introducing a new cluster or if you wanna expose your exisiting cluster to external sources.```

 In order to create a kubernetes cluster in your OpenStack project you need the application credentials from your project.
 If you not already created application credentials, please follow this [guide](https://cloud.denbi.de/wiki/Compute_Center/Bielefeld/#application-credentials-use-openstack-api) to do so.

 When you have the application credentials, it makes sense to upload a SSH key to your Kubermatic project.
 With that, you have the ability to access the K8s nodes created in a later step via ssh.